 In February 2016, the FASB issued Accounting Standards Update No. 2016-02, "Leases" which requires organizations that lease assets to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
 The new guidance also requires additional disclosures related to leasing transactions.
 The standard is effective for the first quarter of 2019.
-The adoption of this standard is not expected to have a significant impact on our consolidated condensed balance sheets, statements of operations or statements of cash flows.
+We have substantially completed our evaluation of the quantitative impact of the adoption of this standard and do not expect the standard to have a significant impact on our consolidated condensed balance sheets, statements of operations or statements of cash flows.
+We are still evaluating the additional required disclosures.